 Dred Scott v.
 Sandford, rules that a negro, whether enslaved or free, could not be an American citizen, and that the federal government had no power to regulate slavery in federal territories.

 November 9, 1857

-Oregon voters approve the Oregon constitution, which bans both slavery, and blacks from living in Oregon.
-It makes it illegal for blacks to own real estate, make contracts, vote, or use the legal system.
+Oregon voters approve the Oregon constitution, which bans both slavery and new Black residents in Oregon.
+It makes it illegal for Blacks to own real estate, make contracts, vote, or use the legal system.

 February 14, 1859

 Oregon becomes the 33rd state, admitted as an anti-slavery state and the only state admitted with an “exclusionary clause.”

 November 6, 1860